Gayab: Plot

 Angry at God for the life he has given him, Vishnu asks the statue to make him disappear from the world as no one likes him.
 When he reaches home, he discovers that God took his wish literally and turned him invisible.
 Excited and happy, Vishnu gets many opportunities to spy on Mohini and get her boyfriend in trouble.
-He realises that he cannot wear any other clothes than the ones he was wearing on the day he received the boon because those were the only clothes that turned invisible with him.
+He realises that he cannot wear any other clothes than the ones he was wearing on the day he received the boon because those were the only clothes that turned invisible with him realizing that it will show his invisible body with his other clothes on, so he quickly finds his white shirt which is invisible and puts it on before he get’s caught.
 When Vishnu sees his father is worried about him and also because of a nagging wife, he tells his father about his secret and calms him down.
 He plays the role of an invisible ghost to teach his mother a lesson.
 His mother gets scared thinking that the ghost is of her late father-in-law and faints.
 Vishnu thinks that he needs money to impress Mohini.
-So, he robs a bank and brings her all the cash but Mohnini is shocked and terrified.
+So, he robs a bank and brings her all the cash, but Mohnini is shocked and terrified.
 Vishnu decides to tell her everything.
 Mohini flies in a rage and tells Vishnu to leave her alone as she is in love with Sameer.

 Alone and heartbroken, Vishnu gets drunk and wanders the streets.
-The media makes up incredible stories after the bank robbery done by an "invisible force" and they try to get more information.
-The police department takes action and tries to hunt down the "invisible-man".
-Sameer decides to leave town with Mohini before Vishnu comes back looking for them again but they are unable to do so.
-So they go into hiding and Vishnu demands that the police bring him Mohini or else he will wreak havoc throughout the city.
+The media makes up incredible stories after the bank robbery done by an "invisible force," and they try to get more information.
+The police department takes action and tries to hunt down the "invisible man.".
+Sameer decides to leave town with Mohini before Vishnu comes back looking for them again, but they are unable to do so.
+So they go into hiding, and Vishnu demands that the police bring him Mohini, or else he will wreak havoc throughout the city.